-The built environment is a space that reflects the dialogue among private, public and political spheres.
-Design impacts our lives everyday and good design can transform a mere place to one imbued with life and meaning.
+The built environment reflects the dialogue between private, public and political spheres.
+Design impacts our lives everyday, and good design can transform a mere place to one imbued with life and meaning.

-The Golden Mile Complex speak a modernist architectural language, but are two iconic projects in terms of their sensitive treatment of the social and cultural optimism of Singapore at that time.
-Images are courtesy of DP Architects Pte Ltd.
+The Golden Mile Complex speaks a modernist architectural language, but is an iconic project in terms of its sensitive treatment of the social and cultural optimism of Singapore at the time.
+Courtesy of DP Architects Pte Ltd.

 individually and collectively.